ocaml/ocaml.org/data/workflows/en/05_select_compiler.md

 If it is a new switch, you will need to reinstall your dependencies (see "Installing dependencies") with `opam install . --deps-only`.

-Alternatively, you may want to run automatically commands in a given set of compilation environment.
-To do this, you can create a file `dune-workspace` at the root of your project and list the Opam switches you'd like to use there:
+Alternatively, you may want to automatically run commands in a given set of compilation environments.
+To do this, you can create a file `dune-workspace` at the root of your project and list the opam switches you'd like to use there:

 ```